rtdeb/GeoPick/README.md

 <hr>

 ### HOW TO INSTALL
-To download, install, and run the application, please set up the server and client sides by executing the commands below.
-Once done, you can access the application at http://localhost.8081.
-You can change the execution parameters in a *.env* (in this repo shown as *.env_example*).
+To download, install, and run the application, please follow these steps:

+#### 1 Download project
+Requirement: *git*

 > git clone https://github.com/aescobarr/GeoPick.git

+#### 2 Set up server API
+Requirements: R version 4.2.1

+You can configure some API parameters through the *.env* file.
+You can see an example of it in this repo's *.env_example*

+> cd R
+> Rscript geopick_server.R

-#### Client side
+#### 3 Set up client side
-Requirements: v16.16.0
+Requirements: npm v16.16.0 with webpack

+You can change the port by modifying file the *webpack.dev.js* before executing the command *npm run start*.

 > cd GeoPick
 > npm install
 > npm run start

-#### Server side
-Requirements: R version 4.2.1

-> cd R
-> Rscript geopick_server.R
+Once done, you can access the application at http://localhost:8085 (8085 is the default development port used here), or at the web server address where you deployed the application.